Tiramisioux/cinemate/README.md

 | :exclamation:  When connecting the camera module to the Pi, make sure it is the Pi is not powered.
 It is not advised to hot-swap the camera cable.   |
 |-----------------------------------------|

+3) Boot up the Pi.
+Cinemate should autostart.

-3) Connect to Pi with SSH:
+### Connecting to Pi with SSH:

 ```
 user: pi
 password: 1
 ```

+### Starting Cinemate manually

-4) Start cinemate by typing "cinemate" anywhere in the cli
+Typing "cinemate" anywhere in the cli

-5) To adjust installation for different sensors:
+### Adjust config.txt for different sensors:

 ```
 sudo nano /boot/firmware/config.txt